JDDev0/lang/README.md

   - Arrays variable names starting with "&LANG_" are no longer allowed
   - Var/Array pointer names
   - Many deprecated methods and classes in the Lang class won't work as expected
+  - Array names written in a text would now print the array's content instead of the variable name (Variable name of an array can be gotten by "\\&array" \[Escaping of "&"\])